dbeniamin/1-100_PythonCode_Challenge/README.md

 ### day specific .py files
 - **day specific .py files** These contain the daily course with personal comments in areas that i deemed necessary
-- **day specific project folders** These contain the day specific projects with all the files and the structure of of the project.
+- **day specific project folders** These contain the day specific projects with all the files and the structure of the project.

 ### Requirements: